UniversalDependencies/UD_Maltese-MUDT/README.md

 ̥# Update to UDv2.4
 With the introduction of stricter checks, the following updates to UPOS, XPOS and relations were implemented:
-- New relations:
+- NEW RELATION: XPOS NEG ("ma") is now advmod:neg with UPOS ADV; same goes for XPOS FOC "lanqas" when negating a verbal clause
--- XPOS NEG ("ma") is now advmod:neg with UPOS ADV; same goes for XPOS FOC "lanqas" when negating a verbal clause -- in non-copular verbless clauses (Čéplö 2018: 104-108), XPOS KIEN that takes the place of the expletive pronoun is now attached as cop:expl
+- NEW RELATION: in non-copular verbless clauses (Čéplö 2018: 104-108), XPOS KIEN that takes the place of the expletive pronoun is now attached as cop:expl
 - XPOS GEN_DEF (possessive pronouns) is now attached as nmod:poss (previously case)
 - XPOS PRON_PERS_NEG (negated personal pronouns which function as negators in copular and verbal clauses) is now aux:neg with UPOS AUX
 - in the same vein, interrogative pronouns "hux", "hix" etc. now have UPOS AUX as well